 The Long-Term Future of Food and Grocery E-Commerce

 Once the pandemic forced consumers to shop online, many of them were drawn to the convenience and will continue to do so in the future.
 Millions of first-time grocery ecommerce buyers are entering the market, while many online grocery shoppers are now increasing their orders.
-The number of U.S. digital grocery buyers is expected to surge 41.9 percent this year to 131.0 million, according to eMarketer.
+The number of U.S. digital grocery buyers is expected to surge to 141.7 million by the end of 2022, according to eMarketer.

 - Food & beverage: 58.5%